 Yuhui Xu , Lingxi Xie , Xiaopeng Zhang , and 4 more authors

-International Conference on Learning Representation, 2020
+International Conference on Learning Representation (Spotlight), 2020

 Differentiable architecture search (DARTS) provided a fast solution in finding effective network architectures, but suffered from large memory and computing overheads in jointly training a super-network and searching for an optimal architecture.
 In this paper, we present a novel approach, namely, Partially-Connected DARTS, by sampling a small part of super-network to reduce the redundancy in exploring the network space, thereby performing a more efficient search without comprising the performance.
 In particular, we perform operation search in a subset of channels while bypassing the held out part in a shortcut.
 This strategy may suffer from an undesired inconsistency on selecting the edges of super-net caused by sampling different channels.
 We alleviate it using edge normalization, which adds a new set of edge-level parameters to reduce uncertainty in search.
 Thanks to the reduced memory cost, PC-DARTS can be trained with a larger batch size and, consequently, enjoys both faster speed and higher training stability.
 Experimental results demonstrate the effectiveness of the proposed method.
 Specifically, we achieve an error rate of 2.57% on CIFAR10 with merely 0.1 GPU-days for architecture search, and a state-of-the-art top-1 error rate of 24.2% on ImageNe (under the mobile setting) using 3.8 GPU-days for search.
 Our code has been made available at https://github.com/yuhuixu1993/PC-DARTS